 These are health professionals and hospitals that have contracts with Harvard Pilgrim to care for our members and are therefore in our network.
 Not all Harvard Pilgrim plans have the same participating providers.
 Be sure to check your plan’s provider directory.

+PCP stands for primary care provider.
 This is the medical professional (e.g., doctor, nurse practitioner or physician assistant) you see for routine care and when you are sick.
 PCPs are usually in specialties such as internal medicine, family practice or pediatrics.
 If you are covering family members on your policy, everyone can have a different PCP.
 HMO members need a PCP’s referral for most kinds of specialty care.
-Likewise, POS plan members need a PCP’s referral to participating providers for in-network coverage.
+Likewise, POS members need a PCP’s referral to participating providers for in-network coverage.

+POS stands for point of service.
 This is a type of insurance plan that allows you to see participating providers and non-participating providers.
-Be sure to get your primary care provider’s (PCP’s) referral to participating providers for in-network coverage and lower out-of-pocket costs.
-You’ll have out-of-network coverage — and higher out-of-pocket costs — when you get covered services a) from participating providers without your PCP’s referral and b) from non-participating providers.
+Be sure to get your PCP’s referral to participating providers for in-network coverage and lower out-of-pocket costs.
+You’ll have out-of-network coverage — and higher out-of-pocket costs — when you get covered services from participating providers without your PCP’s referral or from non-participating providers.

+PPO stands for preferred provider organization.
 This is a type of insurance plan that allows you to see participating providers as well as non-participating providers.
 You have in-network coverage when you receive care for covered services from participating providers and out-of-network coverage when you receive care for covered services from non-participating providers.
-You do not need a primary care provider, but we encourage you to have one.
+You do not need a PCP, but we encourage you to have one.

 This is the group of health professionals and hospitals that have contracts with Harvard Pilgrim to care for our members.
 Some of our plans have select or defined provider networks.
 That means only some of our providers are available to care for members who have that particular plan.